There’s a lot to consider when you’re about to hire a landscaping company.

 But safety should be at the top of your list.

-Roger Beale, training and efficiency manager at Greenscape Inc., talks about the five crucial safety questions you should ask — and why they’re so important.
+Here are five crucial safety questions you should ask your landscaping company — and why they’re so important.

 Do You Have The Capacity To Handle Our Site?